 The diversity of ecological theory that can produce the basic shape of the Cushing curve makes trophic mismatch an exciting research area, but it also means that different researchers may collect very different data, depending on what mechanism they suspect underlies the curve in their particular system or what their main objective is.
-Researchers studying the hypothesis from the lens of life history theory require per capita estimates of fitness, including measurements of fecundity and mortality and how they vary across ontogeny, in order to assess fitness consequences at the level of selection (i.e., the individual) and to directly link any fitness changes to timing.
-Studies addressing the Cushing hypothesis from the perspective of food web theory require more equivalent data on the consumer and resource but not per capita fitness consequences for the consumer.
+Researchers studying the hypothesis from the lens of life history theory require per capita estimates of fitness, including measurements of fecundity and mortality and how they vary across ontogeny; such measurements allow researchers to assess fitness consequences at the level of selection (i.e., the individual) and to directly link any fitness changes to timing.
+Studies addressing the Cushing hypothesis from the perspective of food web theory require more equivalent data on the consumer and resource but do not require per capita fitness consequences for the consumer.

-To test multiple mechanisms in order to provide strong tests of the Cushing hypothesis, performance metrics would ideally be assessed for both the consumer and resource, and at the level of the individual when possible, but such data are extremely rare in this literature.
+Strong tests of the Cushing hypothesis include tests of multiple mechanisms.
+For this performance metrics would ideally be assessed for both the consumer and resource, and at the level of the individual when possible, but such data are extremely rare in this literature.
 Of the studies we examined with per-capita performance data on the consumer (hereafter referred to as ‘life history studies’), none had equivalent measures of performance on the resource (Table 1).
 The majority of these studies (14/25) measured performance at the community level for the resource (e.g. biomass; Table 1) and many had no measure at all for the resource (7/25; Table 1).
 As expected, studies that measured population- or community-level data on the consumer (hereafter referred to as food-web studies) collected more equivalent data on the resource and consumer.
 The majority of these studies also collected population-level (7/17) or community level data for the resource (7/17) (Table 1).
 Across all life history and food-web studies, only one study measured per-capita performance on the resource.

-Part of these discrepancies may stem from differing generation times or body size—studies that can easily observe a resource curve shaped by predation often focus on organisms with generation times on the scale of days to week.
+Part of these discrepancies may stem from differing generation times or body sizes—studies that can easily observe a resource curve shaped by predation often focus on organisms with generation times on the scale of days to week.
 For example, aquatic studies that focus on phytoplankton as the resource may observe many generations in one summer while a terrestrial study focused on caterpillars would generally observe a comparably smaller number generations (1-2(?), depending on latitude and species for caterpillars).
-A further divide across studies may come from the size of the consumer: when consumers are too small or turn over too quickly to track, researchers struggle to collect robust data on individual fitness.
+A further divide across studies may come from the size of the consumer: when consumers are too small or turn over too quickly to track individuals, researchers struggle to collect robust data on per capita fitness.
 Of the life history studies, the majority of consumers were birds (15/25) and mammals (6/25; Table 2).
 Comparatively, invertebrates were measured at the population or community level (Table 2).
 Such deviations across systems, however, may fall away at the level of vertebrate consumers (e.g., fish and birds).
 Nevertheless, the fundamental difference in the scale of generation times pervades aquatic/terrestrial comparisons (Gruner et al. 2008, Borer et al. 2005).
 These biological disparities may drive the difference in the objectives of aquatic vs. terrestrial studies in trophic mismatch literature.
 The majority of aquatic studies in our review approached the Cushing hypothesis from the perspective of food-web theory (14/20), whereas terrestrial studies approached it from life-history theory (20/24; Table 2).